Guinea pig in grass. Onions are harmful to guinea pigs.

 See more: Can Chickens Have Onions?
 Find out if onions are safe for your chickens.

-Can Guinea Pigs Have Onions? – Quick Answer
+Why Guinea Pigs Can Not Eat Onions? – Quick Answer

 The short answer is No. Onions are not safe for guinea pigs.
 You should not let your cavy to eat onions, even in small amounts.